 “What if I become the laughing stock of his friends?”

 My friends back home all thought I was crazy.
-Their response was always the same – if he was interested in you, he would have contacted you.
-He just wanted to have a fun night and you’ll never hear from him again.
+Their response was always the same – if he were interested in you, he would have contacted you.
+He just wanted to have a fun night, and you’ll never hear from him again.
 That’s how men are.
 I could hear the tone in their messages as they told me I’m such a hopeless romantic and that this likely would end with a broken heart.
 I didn’t care.

-I knew logically they made sense.
+I knew logically; they made sense.
 It was likely that he never wanted to know me past the night we met.
 But my instinct kept telling me that he was different.
-He wasn’t a jerk, he was actually a caring individual.
+He wasn’t a jerk; he was actually a caring individual.
 I spent many hours getting to know him, and he didn’t act like other guys.
 He was tender, he was real, and he had a good heart.
 I didn’t blame him for not contacting me.
 It was a strange situation.
 I was traveling and was only there temporarily.
 Nobody wants to do long distance, so I didn’t blame him for that.
 I just needed him to know that I cared and that our time meant something to me, even if that meant I’d be rejected.

 I had a few shots of vodka in preparation for going to the restaurant where he worked.
 I arrived around 10:20 pm and couldn’t get myself to walk inside.
 It’s a fine dining restaurant.
 It’s not like I could just walk in and find him in a sea of people enjoying their fancy meals.
-I also didn’t want to ask for him because then his coworkers would all wonder what was going on.
+I also didn’t want to ask for him because then his coworkers would wonder what was going on.